Top 10 Data Analysis Tools Every Analyst Should Use

 Primary use: Data mining and predictive analytics.

 Altair RapidMiner offers a visual workflow that makes advanced modeling approachable.
-Perfect for analysts who need predictive power without heavy coding.
+For those who need predictive power without heavy coding.

 Best features: